spintheweb/framework/README.md

 <img src="./public/media/Logo-bn_128x128.png" width="100p">

 # Spin the Web Project
-_Technology that eases webs developments_
+_Technology that eases web application developments_

 Spin the Web introduces the Webbase Markup Language (WBML).
-While HTML describes a single web page and is interpreted by client-side browsers, WBML describes an entire website and is interpreted by a server-side component called a web spinner.
+While HTML describes a single web page and is interpreted by client-side browsers, WBML describes an entire web site and is interpreted by a server-side component called a web spinner.
 This project proposes that WBML fills a crucial gap in the World Wide Web ecosystem.

 WBML is not intended to replace existing technologies, but rather to coordinate them.
-Its focus is on contents (rendered data pages): defining what they are, how they are organized, and where, how, and when they are rendered.
+Its focus is on _contents_ (data handling widgets): defining what they are, how they are organized, and where, how, and when they are rendered.
 Web spinners generate and deliver these contents on demand.

-WBML can be used to describe websites, intranets, extranets, portals, web apps, and web services—collectively referred to as internet sites.
+WBML can be used to describe web sites, intranets, extranets, portals, web apps, and web services—here collectively referred to as web applications.
 It serves as a foundational language for Content Management Systems (CMS).

 The term webbase was first coined in 1998 to describe a relational database whose schema defined a site's structure, content, layout, localization, navigation, and security.
 To improve portability, the webbase concept evolved into the XML-based Webbase Markup Language (WBML), introducing the idea of a webbaselet—a fragment of a webbase.
 Today, WBML is also available in JSON format.